Web3-Pi/web3-pi-imager/README.md

 ## Contributing

 If you’d like to contribute to the Web3Pi Imager project, please follow the instructions provided in the [Contributing Guide](CONTRIBUTING.md).
-The guide includes information on setting up a local development environment, building the project, and submitting pull requests.

 ## License

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-This project is a fork of the [Raspberry Pi Imaging Utility](https://github.com/raspberrypi/rpi-imager), originally licensed under the Apache License 2.0.
+This project is a fork of the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager), originally licensed under the Apache License 2.0.
 It includes modifications to support Ethereum node deployment.

 The main code of the Web3Pi Imager is made available under the terms of the Apache License.
 For more details, see the [`license.txt`](./license.txt) file.
 Additionally, this project uses various third-party dependencies such as Qt, libarchive, drivelist, mountutils, and libcurl, which are subject to their respective open source licenses.
 For more information, consult the relevant files in the `src/dependencies` folder.